 - interviewed on BBC Radio

-- Two appearances so far on BBC Radio’s Poetry Please
+- Three appearances so far on BBC Radio’s Poetry Please

 - Her first solo children’s collection is published by Salt, entitled The New Generation.

 - Her solo adult poetry collections are Dandelions for Mothers’ Day and The Fiddle, both from Stride, and The Way We Came from bluechrome.
 Angela’s latest collections are Paper Patterns (Lapwing 2012) and Letting Go (Mother’s Milk Books 2013).